Just What Related Queries Are?

 - Queries input by a user within a defined time range (e.g., 30 minutes),

-The following information was used to improve your search results for infiniti:
+The following information has gotten used to improve your search results for Infiniti:

 Recent Searches You or someone else recently searched for infinity auto using this browser.